GenomicsStandardsConsortium/gensc.github.io/mixs6/index.md

      * [int_wall_cond](int_wall_cond.md) - The physical condition of the wall at the time of sampling; photos or video preferred; use drawings to indicate location of damaged areas
      * [iw_bt_date_well](iw_bt_date_well.md) - Injection water breakthrough date per well following a secondary and/or tertiary recovery
      * [iwf](iwf.md) - Proportion of the produced fluids derived from injected water at the time of sampling. (e.g. 87%)
+     * [kidney_disord](kidney_disord.md) - History of kidney disorders; can include multiple disorders.
+The terms should be chosen from the DO (Human Disease Ontology) at http://www.disease-ontology.org, kidney disease (https://disease-ontology.org/?id=DOID:557).
      * [last_clean](last_clean.md) - The last time the floor was cleaned (swept, mopped, vacuumed)
      * [lat_lon](lat_lon.md) - The geographical origin of the sample as defined by latitude and longitude.
 The values should be reported in decimal degrees and in WGS84 system
          * [ME➞lat_lon](ME_lat_lon.md)